jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 A text fragment written not just to the future, but about the future.

 The AI had done more than decode text.
 It had resurrected a voice that had been waiting nearly two millennia to be heard.
-Magos' words, preserved by volcanic fire, decoded by machine intelligence, were a lost story apparently of Socrates discovering an important point that was remarkably prescient.
+Magos' words, preserved by volcanic fire, decoded by machine intelligence, were a lost story apparently of Socrates learning an important point that was remarkably prescient.

 Only fragments have been uncovered thus far, so the author filled in some gaps.
 It proved to be the best foreword the author and reader could ask for.